DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 You can use IFTTT to set a rotating schedule of Tweets via Google Calendar.
 Or you can use Buffer.

-Post once a day.
-Pick the best time for you to post and schedule it daily.
 One way to make posting to Instagram easier is to save your photo’s to your phone and using google keep or another note program write out your posts for the months with the dates to post them.
 In that post you want to include more than 10 hashtags but no more than 30.

 You can write down all the hashtags you want to use.
 If you’re anything like me create a spreadsheet to help so that the following month you can just check your spreadsheet.
 About every 3-4 months you will want to recheck your hashtags to make sure they are still relevant or within the numbers you need.